ariefan/brainstorming/docs/templates/README.md

 - Copy content from `PROMPT-1-raw-to-stories.md`
 - Paste into your AI agent
 - Provide your free-text requirement
-- Save the generated output
+- Review and save the generated user stories

 4. **Generate feature spec using PROMPT-2**
 - Copy content from `PROMPT-2-stories-to-features.md`
 - Paste into your AI agent
-- Provide the generated user story
+- Provide the approved user story
-- Save the generated output
+- Save the generated feature specification

 **Done!** You now have structured documentation.